Signmanstrr/hyprtext/README.md

 |           | Refresh Themes | <kbd>Ctrl</kbd> + <kbd>T</kbd> |
 |           | Refresh Extensions | <kbd>Ctrl</kbd> + <kbd>E</kbd> |

-## 🧩 Extension System
+## 🧩 Mods

-HyprText features a powerful extension system allowing you to:
+HyprText was built with a focus on modular design.
+In the mods folder, you can:

-- Create custom editing modes
+- Create custom text editing modes for specific environments
-- Design personalized themes
+- Easily design your own themes, with support for transparency and glow effects
-- Develop UI extensions
+- Make extensions that modify main app functionality without overriding any main code

-### Creating a Theme
+### Themeing Quickstart

 Create a new Python file in `mods/themes/` with the following structure: